Five Non-political Reasons Christians Really Ought to Care About Fake News

 I have also walked the pro-life talk.

 I am the mother of four children.
-One of those children is adopted.
+One of those children is an older child we adopted.
 I have worked or served in nearly every area of the pro-life movement.
-My husband and I have sat on the boards of countless pro-life organizations and I worked for three years as the director of a Pregnancy Help Center.
-I have marched in the marches, handed out the info and organized various fundraising rallies, walks and banquets.
-I have cried with anxious and hurting women who were experiencing an unplanned pregnancy.
+My husband and I have sat on the boards of countless pro-life organizations.
+I worked for three years as the director of a Pregnancy Help Center.
+I have marched in the marches, handed out the info, and organized various fundraising rallies, walks and banquets.
+I have cried and prayed with anxious and hurting women who were experiencing an unplanned pregnancy.

 The passing of this law broke my heart, and not just for the children who will surely die because of it.
 I was devastated because I fear this law is proof-positive that the pro-life movement has failed to do the very thing it was formed to do.